In this article I’m going to cover a lot of things but the major takeaways will be:

 These bots primarily rely on links from one page to another to discover them and index them.
 They’re pretty damn good at this but as you can imagine, the world wide web is huge.

-If links to your site don’t exist on other pages already in that search engine’s index then you’re site won’t get automatically indexed (link building should be a part of your SEO campaigns).
+If links to your site don’t exist on other pages already in that search engine’s index then your site won’t get automatically indexed (link building should be a part of your SEO campaigns).

 What Does Crawling a Website Mean?

-Imagine you’re on Wikipedia reading an article about Abraham Lincoln.
-While reading the article you see a link to the Gettysburg Address and click on it because you want to read more about it.
+Imagine you’re on Wikipedia reading an article about lawyers.
+While reading the article you see a link to a topic about Juris Doctorates and click on it because you want to read more about it.

 That same concept is how bots crawl the web.
 They visit web pages and follow the links on those pages.